Aparajit-Garg/Aparajit-Garg/README.md

 - 👋 Hi, I’m @Aparajit-Garg
-- 👀 I’m interested in Computer Vision, Deep Learning and Robotics.
+- 👀 I’m a technology enthusiast, so I am in love with anything from inception to production when it comes to software.
-- 🌱 I’m currently learning multiple things.
+- 🌱 I’m currently learning multiple things, frontend development (reactjs) and cloud (GCP) are the latest on my list.
-- 💞️ I’m looking to collaborate on vision projects(private/open source) as well as react projects.
+- 💞️ I’m looking to collaborate on frontend development using reactjs or deep learning projects (private/open source).
-- 📫 How to reach me: aparajit.garg06@gmail.com
+- 📫 How to reach me: aparajit.garg06@gmail.com or via linkedin message.

 <!---
 Aparajit-Garg/Aparajit-Garg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.